-- promoting a culture of openness and debate at the Board; - facilitating the effective contribution of all directors; - encouraging constructive relations between the Board and Management as well as between the executive directors and independent directors; - promoting high standards of corporate governance with full support of the Board, the Management and the Company Secretaries; and - ensuring effective communication with shareholders.
+- promoting a culture of openness and debate at the Board; - facilitating the effective contribution of all Directors; - encouraging constructive relations between the Board and Management as well as between the Executive Directors and Independent Directors; - promoting high standards of corporate governance with full support of the Board, the Management and the Company Secretaries; and - ensuring effective communication with shareholders.

-There is a clear division of responsibilities of Chairman and CEO to ensure an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision-making.
-The Chairman and CEO are not related.
+There is a clear division of responsibilities of Chairman, Vice Chairman and CEO to ensure an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision-making.
+The Chairman, Vice Chairman and CEO are not related.

-As the Company CEO, Mr. Ling will lead Management in setting strategies, objectives and missions and is responsible for the daily management and operations of the Group.
+Both the Vice Chairman and CEO lead Management in setting strategies, objectives and missions and are responsible for the daily management and operations of the Group.
 The role of Mr. Ling also includes scheduling and controlling the quality, quantity and timeliness of information supplied to the Board.

-At the annual general meeting ("AGM") and other shareholder meetings, both Chairman and CEO play a pivotal role in fostering constructive dialogue between shareholders, the Board and Management as well as between Board members, and promote high standards of corporate governance.
+At the AGM and other shareholder meetings, the Chairman, Vice Chairman and CEO play a pivotal role in fostering constructive dialogue between shareholders, the Board and Management as well as between Board members, and promote high standards of corporate governance.

-The CEO's performance and remuneration will be reviewed annually by the NC and the RC, whose members comprise of all Non-Executive Independent Directors of the Company.
+Vice Chairman's and CEO's performance and remuneration are reviewed annually by the NC and the RC, whose members comprise all Non-Executive Independent Directors of the Company.
 As such, the strong independent element on the Board ensures decisions are not based on a considerable concentration of power in a single individual.
 With the existence of various Board Committees with power and authority to perform key functions, the Board believes that there are adequate safeguards in place against an uneven concentration of power and authority in a single individual.

-In accordance with Provision 3.3 of the Code, the Company has appointed Mr. de Vries as the Non-Executive Lead Independent Director on 14 November 2018.
-Led by the Non-Executive Lead Independent Director, the independent directors will meet periodically without the presence of the other directors, and the Non-Executive Lead Independent Director will provide feedback to the Chairman after such meetings.
+Led by the Lead Non-Executive Independent Director, the Independent Directors will meet (via electronic means or otherwise) periodically without the presence of the other Directors, and the Lead Non-Executive Independent Director will provide feedback to the Chairman after such meetings.

-The Non-Executive Lead Independent Director will be available to the shareholders where their concerns cannot be resolved through the normal channels to the Chairman or CEO, or where such contact is not possible or inappropriate.
+The Lead Non-Executive Independent Director will be available to shareholders where their concerns cannot be resolved through the normal channels to the Chairman, Vice Chairman or CEO, or where such contact is not possible or inappropriate.